 PATENTED AUDIO SYSTEM

 The Cut-Spencer system is based on the same technology as the proven and patented Truck Norris system, which is successfully used against truck tarpaulin slashers.
-The innovative Audio Recognition Framework, an AI pipeline, has been trained on a variety of hazard sounds.
+The innovative Audio Recognition Framework, an AI pipeline, has been trained on a variety of hazardous sounds.
 It is 100% GDPR compliant and can be set up on the European cloud, as well as on-premise on your own server.

 Even miles of wire mesh fencing can be monitored in 500-meter segments without gaps.
 The Recognizer modules (embedded microprocessor systems) are connected either via Ethernet, GSM or WLAN.